woydziak/IGEL-Docs/Docs/HOWTO-Setup-Lab-Sandbox-Environment.md

 - Core (shadowing) via UMS Web App : 5900 (TCP) : Device (UMS agent).
 From UMS Server / Console: `nc -v -z IGEL-OS-IP-ADDRESS 5900`

 - Core (Wake on LAN) : 9 (UDP).
 The UMS Server sends magic packets to the devices.
-From UMS Server: `nc -u -v -z IGEL-OS0IP-ADDRESS 9`
+From UMS Server: `nc -u -v -z IGEL-OS-IP-ADDRESS 9`

 **NOTE:** Shadowing from UMS Web App triggers the UMS Server to initiate a VNC session for shadowing.
 The VNC session is routed through the UMS Server.